 (b) The Consumer shall be obliged to notify the Organiser in writing of any complaint not later than 28 days after his return to the port of departure or termination of the holiday whichever is the earlier and no complaint received thereafter shall be entertained.

 Cancellation for Non-Payment.
 If the holiday is not paid for by the due date, the Organiser shall have the right to cancel the holiday.
-If the Organiser, at the request of the Consumer or Travel Agent, agrees to delay cancellation of the holiday, then if the Organiser subsequently cancels for non-payment, the cancellation charges set out in this Clause 10 shall apply and be payable by the Consumer.
+If the Organiser, at the request of the Consumer or Travel Agent, agrees to delay cancellation of the holiday, then if the Organiser subsequently cancels for non-payment, the cancellation charges set out below shall apply and be payable by the Consumer.

 Within 72 hours : 100%